How to become a Pasture-Fed Approved Supplier

 Becoming an Approved Supplier

 Anyone wishing to become a Pasture-Fed Approved Supplier should first read the full Production Standards carefully.
-If you feel you can comply with all the requirements, the next stage is to register interest via our contact page, after which a self-assessment form can be completed.
+If you feel you can comply with all the requirements, the next stage is to become a member and then register your interest via our contact page, after which a self-assessment form can be completed.

 Once provisional approval is given, arrangements can be made to co-ordinate a Pasture-Fed farm inspection with an existing one such as Farm Assurance or organic certification.